JBrown1214/Project-Euler-Solutions/README.md

 Key features:

-Problem-solving: Each problem presents a unique challenge, requiring you to think critically and apply your programming skills.
+**Problem-solving:** Each problem presents a unique challenge, requiring you to think critically and apply your programming skills.
-Mathematical concepts: Many problems involve mathematical concepts like number theory, combinatorics, and geometry.
+**Mathematical concepts:** Many problems involve mathematical concepts like number theory, combinatorics, and geometry.
-Efficiency: Solutions often need to be optimized for speed and memory usage.
+**Efficiency:** Solutions often need to be optimized for speed and memory usage.
-Community: There's a large community of problem solvers who share their approaches and discuss solutions.

 This repository contains my solutions for every fully completed problem from www.projecteuler.net, along with some comments and notes from my code.